Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Example: the free scalar field in 1+1 dimensions

-Using the fitted parameters $a_k$, $c_k$, and $A$, the momentum space correlator given by Eq.~\ref{eq:O3} and Eq.~\ref{eq:O4} can be calculated in a closed form.
+where $ \widetilde{\Phi}_{i,j}$ is the value of the fields at the discretized momentum modes $(i,j)$, and $\lambda_{ij}$ are the eigenvalues of the discretized Laplace operator coming from the kinetic terms.
+The 2-point correlator in 1+1 dimensions is defined as the vacuum expectation value of the product of the fields at momentum modes $(a,b)$ and $(c,d)$ corresponding to momenta $p_{a,b}$ and $p_{c,d}$, and due to its quadratic Gaussian form, it can be integrated out in a closed form.

 In addition, the scaling introduces an $S_c^2$ factor outside of the correlator due to the two field insertions, while $\lambda_{ij} \rightarrow S_c^2 \lambda_{ij}$ changes due to the scaled kinetic part.
 The momentum space correlator thus can be given as:

 where $p_t, p_x, q_t, q_x$ are the corresponding momenta, where the correlator is evaluated.
 To get the coordinate space correlator, the inverse Fourier transform has to be applied to the momentum space correlator as: